cesarholive/FreeWaySpaceCowBoy/README.md

 to play it just use the arrow keys.

-by some bug the game sound only starts after being hit by a ship.
+click the link below to play the game and see the code

 https://editor.p5js.org/secesar/sketches/Wk7Oorw40